austinserif/earlystage-backend/README.md

 5. Edit your `.env` to contain the following variables:
     - Choose a work factor for bcrypt: `echo "BCRYPT_WORK_FACTOR=12" >> .env` For more information on work factors, see this [great article](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/) by Dan Arias at authO.
-Additionally, you can check out [bcrypt's own documentation](https://www.npmjs.com/package/bcrypt]) for Node.jz.
+Additionally, you can check out [bcrypt's own documentation](https://www.npmjs.com/package/bcrypt]) for Node.js.
-    -  `echo "DB_URI=<your-database-uri-here>" >> .env`
     - MongoDB URI: `echo "DB_URI=<your-database-uri-here>" >> .env`